balu-lab/RAAVC/README.md

 - **Machine Learning for System Optimization:** We are continuing to explore self-improving machine learning models to further optimize airflow management and enhance energy efficiency in HVAC operations.

 ## Features

+The **Residential Autonomous Air Ventilation Control (RAAVC)** system includes several innovative features designed to enhance home climate control:

+- **Custom Motorized Vent Covers:** 3D-printed vent covers that can open and close automatically based on real-time data.

+- **Wall-Mounted Sensors:** Each room is equipped with sensors that measure temperature, humidity, and occupancy to provide localized environmental data.

+- **Real-Time Airflow Regulation:** The system adjusts vent positions dynamically to optimize airflow throughout the home, ensuring comfort in all spaces.

+- **Integration with Google Nest:** Seamless compatibility with Google Nest thermostats for efficient HVAC control.

+- **Universal Performance Data Visualization Dashboard:** A user-friendly interface for monitoring room-by-room temperatures, tracking system runtime, and calculating potential energy savings.

+- **Machine Learning Optimization:** The system continuously learns from data to improve its performance, ensuring optimal airflow management over time.

+- **Bluetooth and Wi-Fi Connectivity:** Reliable communication between devices for coordinated system operation and data transfer.

 ## Installation